Lots of Ordinary Things, Taken Together…

 Get it?

 I know some folks are intimidated by new technology.
-The new website is a custom project, built for Living Table, with specifically you all in mind.
+This website is a custom project, built for Living Table, with specifically you all in mind.
 It’s intentionally easy to use.
-And for this particular thing, you’re invited to email photos and write-ups to the pastor, about the things you are already doing, and she will make them into posts using the easy-to-use, custom-built system behind the scenes. (spoiler alert: Soon she will be looking for one of more volunteers who want to help with this very easy process of making posts, but most of you won’t be doing that so please don’t worry if that thought brings you worry.)
+And for this particular thing, you’re invited to email photos and write-ups to the pastor, about the things you are already doing, and she will make them into posts using the easy-to-use, custom-built system behind the scenes.

-If you have questions about how to take a photo with your phone and email it to the pastor with your sentences, please ask someone to help you, because we want to hear from you.
+If you have questions about how to take a photo with your phone and email it to the pastor with your sentences, please ask someone to help you, because the wider Living Table community would love to hear from you and see what is going on.

 About Erika Sanborne